 1-2 p.m.: Panel, "Public Library Partnerships for Sustainable Oral History Projects"

 The second panel brings together speakers from public libraries across the state, to explore different models for advancing oral history projects through partnerships with public libraries.
 The libraries represented on the panel have supported local history projects through oral history or advanced community engagement through the practice of oral history.
-Featured speakers include Eric Zino, Director of the Haddonfield Public Library and Kathleen Melgar of the Asbury Park Public Library, as well as a third speaker to be announced.
+Featured speakers include Eric Zino, director of the Haddonfield Public Library, C. Adrienne Rhodes of The Preserving Black Haddonfield Project, Kathleen Melgar, director of the Asbury Park Public Library, and Juber Alaya, archivist of the New Jersey Hispanic Research and Information Center at the Newark Public Library.

 Eric Zino has been the director of the Haddonfield Public Library since 2016.
 He previously worked for Lyrasis as a consultant serving the Mid-Atlantic region, and as the assistant director of the Burlington County College Library.
 Originally settled in 1682, Haddonfield is a community with a rich history.
 The library is currently working with multiple Haddonfield organizations on projects that preserve and expand access to those legacies.